-The PBR methodology uses system-wide data, and the curves of rewards or penalties versus reliability indices (SAIDI and SAIFI) are based on average composition f customer (residential, commercial, industrial, and agricultural).
-PBR does not distinguish between size of customers; one small residential customer is treated the same way as one big industrial or commercial.
-Usually, around 80% of electric utility customers are residential, so the system-wide reward/penalty values are closer to the load interruption costs of residential customers and may undervalue large industrial or commercial customers, for whom cost of service interruption is higher.
-Therefore, for each project it is recommended first to study load composition in the area where the project is planned to be implemented.
-For projects in areas with high industrial or commercial load, reward/penalty curves may be to better reflect load composition in this particular area.
+The PBR methodology uses system-wide data, and the curves of rewards or penalties versus reliability indices (SAIDI and SAIFI) are based on average composition forcustomer (rsidential, commercial, industrial, and agricultural).
+PBR does not distinguish between the size of cuers; one small residential customer is treated the same way as one big industrial or commercial customer.
+Usound 80% of electric utility customers are residential, so the system-wide reward/penalty values are closer to the load interruption costs of residential customers and may undervalue large industrial or commercial customers, for whom the cost of a ice inteuption is higher.
+Therefore, for each project it is recommended first to study the load compoon in the area where the project is planned to be implemented.
+For projects in areas with a high concenttion ofsmercial loads, the reward/penltrves may need to be increaetter rd composition in this particular area.

 Applying this methodology to evaluation of transmission projects includes the following steps.